Long Live The Black Parade: Background and history

 My Chemical Romance released their third studio album, The Black Parade, in 2006.
-It was supported by The Black Parade World Tour, which began on February 22, 2007, where the band would play the album in its entirety as the "Black Parade", an alter-ego band that the album was named after.
-They played as the Black Parade alter-ego until October 7, 2007, when the alter-ego was killed off.
-On October 19 and 20, 2024, My Chemical Romance headlined the When We Were Young festival, where they performed The Black Parade in its entirety for the first time since 2007.
+It was supported by The Black Parade World Tour, which began on February 22, 2007, where the band would play the album in its entirety as the "Black Parade" alter-ego band.
+They played as the alter-ego until October 7, 2007, when they declared the Black Parade as dead and stopped performing as them.
+On October 19 and 20, 2024, My Chemical Romance headlined the When We Were Young music festival, where they performed The Black Parade in its entirety for the first time since 2007.

 My Chemical Romance announced Long Live The Black Parade on November 12, 2024.
 Initially, ten shows across North America were announced, spanning across 2025, with most of the shows taking place at Major League Baseball stadiums.
 Most dates on the tour have a unique opening act (e.g. Evanescence, 100 gecs).
 Due to high demand, the band had to schedule a second date in Los Angeles after tickets went on sale.
+In February 2025, it was announced that the band would be headlining that year's Shaky Knees Music Festival on September 20, 2025.

 In May 2025, the band announced a show in Mexico City on February 13, 2026, officially advertised as "The Black Parade – Alive!".
 A second show in Mexico City taking place on February 14 was announced a few days later.
 In June, the band announced a series of dates throughout South America.
 Dates throughout Southeast Asia were announced in July.
 In August, the band announced two shows at Wembley Stadium in London for July 10 and July 11, 2026.
 On September 22, 2025, the band announced a second leg throughout the United States alongside multiple other dates in the United Kingdom and Europe, specifically Spain and Italy.
+All of the new dates went under the title "The Black Parade 2026".

+In November 2025, two final dates for the tour at the Hollywood Bowl on October 30 and 31, 2026, advertised as "Devil's Night" in reference to them taking place on Halloween weekend.
+In combination with the final three dates of the previously announced leg taking place at the Hollywood Bowl, the concerts make My Chemical Romance the first band to perform at the venue five times and were also intended to be the final dates of the tour.
+In December, the band announced that the Southeast Asia leg of the tour would be delayed until November 2026, making the last scheduled date November 23, 2026 in Jakarta.
+They also delayed the first show of the Southern American leg in Colombia from January 22 to February 10.